JonasRSV/Friday/releases/CONFIG.md

   - Value of 1 means it reacts as soon as one frame is below sensitivity
   - Value of x means it reacts as soon as the average of x frames is below sensitivity
 - **audio** a key value map mapping audio files to keywords.
-  - This is typically set by the user interface and does not need to be set manually.
+  - This is typically set by the [user interface](../web/becky) and does not need to be set manually.

 ## discovery

-This file contains configurations for the discovery engine
+This file contains configurations for the discovery module

 ```javascript